Your pet could be SAD (yes, really!)

 5. Chase their Blues Away with Animal Communication and Reiki

-Animal Communication uses telepathy to give your pet a voice, which helps them tell you how they are feeling and what they need to feel better..
+Animal Communication uses telepathy to give your pet a voice, helping them tell you how they are feeling and what they need to feel better.
 Like human counseling, talking with your pet can offer insight into the root causes of mood changes or behavior shifts.
 It also empowers animals by making them feel heard and understood.

 Distant Reiki is a gentle form of energy healing that promotes deep relaxation and balance.
 It helps calm their nervous systems, feel more grounded, and process stress in a safe, noninvasive way.
 It also complements any medical care they’re already receiving and can cause no harm.